lukasbrunner/ClimWIP/README.md

 If the 'plot' field in the configuration is set to True ClimWIP will create simple plots with intermediate results by default in <code>./plots/process_plots</code>.

-The results will by default be saved as netCDF4 files in <code>./data</code> and will be named after their respective configuration file.
+The results will by default be saved as netCDF4 files in <code>./data</code> and will be named after their respective configuration (note that this means they can be overwritten if different configuration files have configuration with the exact same name!).

+If you are using the ETH next generation archives with the standard settings you can run
+<code>./run_all.py configs/config_default.ini</code>
+to test several simple cases.

 Contributors